 For Level 1B Approvals against a 3-Phase WLTC

-For Level 2 Approvals against both 3-Phase WLTC and 4-Phase WLTC]"
+For Level 2 Approvals against both 3-Phase WLTC and 4-Phase WLTC"

 Paragraph 10.7., amend to read:

 "10.7.
 Where applicable, separate data-sets shall be created for 3-phase and 4-phase evaluation.
-[For Level 2 Approvals tT]he data collected during the entire trip shall be the basis of the 4-phase RDE emission results, while the data with the exclusion of any data point with speed above 100 km/h shall be the basis of the 3-phase RDE trip validity and emission results calculations according to paragraphs 8 and 9 and Annexes 8, 9 and 11.
+For Level 2 Approvals tThe data collected during the entire trip shall be the basis of the 4-phase RDE emission results, while the data with the exclusion of any data point with speed above 100 km/h shall be the basis of the 3-phase RDE trip validity and emission results calculations according to paragraphs 8 and 9 and Annexes 8, 9 and 11.
 For data analysis continuity Annex 10 will begin with the entire data set for both analyses."

 Paragraph 10.7.1., amend to read:

 "10.7.1.
-For vehicles with a diesel engine, in the case that a single RDE trip [for a Level 2 Approval] is not capable of complying with all validity requirements described in paragraphs 9.1.1., 9.2. and 9.3., paragraphs 4.5.1. and 4.5.2. of Annex 8 and paragraph 4. of Annex 9 simultaneously, then a second RDE trip shall be done.
+For vehicles with a diesel engine, in the case that a single RDE trip for a Level 2 Approval is not capable of complying with all validity requirements described in paragraphs 9.1.1., 9.2. and 9.3., paragraphs 4.5.1. and 4.5.2. of Annex 8 and paragraph 4. of Annex 9 simultaneously, then a second RDE trip shall be done.
 The second trip shall be designed to meet either the 3-phase or 4-phase WLTC trip requirements not yet satisfied, as well as all other relevant trip validity requirements, but it is not necessary to satisfy again the 4-phase or 3-phase WLTC trip requirements previously met by the first trip."

 Paragraph 10.8., amend to read:

 "10.8.
 10.8.
-Data Reporting: All data of a single RDE test shall be recorded according to the data exchange and data reporting files found in the same weblink as this Regulation3.
+Data Reporting: For Level 1A and Level 2 in the case of 4-phase WLTC evaluation only, all data of a single RDE test shall be recorded according to the data exchange and data reporting files found in the same weblink as this Regulation3.

 A test report shall be prepared by the Technical Service in accordance with the Data Reporting File and shall be made available to the Contracting Party."